PeterNaydenov/dt-toolbox/README.md

 // Where ->
 // name: string.
 Name of the dt-line;
 // flatData:  object or array of primitive types;
 // breadcrumbs: string.
-Bredcrumbs description(identifier) of the current dt-line;
+Breadcrumbs description(identifier) of the current dt-line;
 // edges: string[].
 List of breadcrumbs of the related dt-lines(children);
 ```

-This data-description is easy to read, saved, or transfered.
+This data-description is easy to read, saved, or transferred.

 DT-model can become a storage for multiple data blocks - `data-segments`.
 Each data-segment can be extracted but also can be queried and modeled together with other data-segments in a way to create a new dt-object.